 Cheryl Ann runs up to Sheriff Tom and strokes his biceps, while sneaking a look at me.

 Lyrics © Sony/ATV Music Publishing LLC

 Before it is over, Wayne yells out “Chuck,” which we all rhyme ‘Chuck, Chuck, bo Buck, Banana fana fo fuck, Chuck.’
-Someone yells out for the Beatles, which we didn’t have, this being America, so we all sang ‘Sgt Pepper’ into the microphone.
+Someone yells out for the Beatles, which we do not have, this being America, so we all sing ‘Sgt Pepper’ into the microphone.

 ’It was twenty years ago today,